tejasjadhav/weighted-choice/README.md

-# weighted-choice
+# Weighted Choice

-A simple python script for generating weighted scripts
+A simple python script for generating weighted scripts.